mattpolzin/OpenAPIKit/documentation/migration_guides/v5_migration_guide.md

 Only relevant when compiling OpenAPIKit on iOS: Now v12+ is required.

 ### OpenAPI Specification Versions
+There are no breaking changes for the `OpenAPIKit30` module (OAS 3.0.x specification) in this section.

 The OpenAPIKit module's `OpenAPI.Document.Version` enum gained `v3_1_2`, `v3_2_0` and `v3_2_x(x: Int)`.